Building a Sense of Community Among Students in STEM

 Some aspects of community can be best addressed at a higher level than what can be achieved in just one faculty member's class.
 Below, find strategies and suggestions about how to support minority students in STEM classes across programs.
 While the materials do focus on increasing participation from minorities, many of the strategies can be used to build community for all students, such as formalizing the role of advising and mentoring and supporting student's basic skills.

-Students who transfer from 2YC to 4 year institutions need intentional programming and extra support in order to remain in the STEM fields.
+Students who transfer from 2-year to 4-year institutions need intentional programming and extra support in order to remain in the STEM fields.
 This set of pages outlines how early recruitment of majors, intentional advising, research experiences, and collaborations between 2- and 4-year institutions can support students through challenging this transition.

 Certain approaches to teaching can help students feel more engaged and included in a community of learning.
 From conducting research, to service learning, to seminars, the following approaches help students feel like their contributions matter and as though they are active participants in their own education.
 Beginning to engage students on the first day of class can help start the process of community building from the start.

 Engaging undergraduates in research is another strategy to inspire all students to participate in the learning community.
 By conducting research, students learn critical thinking and problem solving skills.
 Since all students can participate, a sense of community is established in the class.

 Doane College builds community and a sense of identity for STEM research students by having a weekly coffee meet-up during the summer for students on campus conducting research.
 Each week, students from a different lab give a short summary of their research so far.
 During the school year, a Biomedical seminar is offered and all students who are working on an interdisciplinary project on biofilms meet once a week both semesters.
 All grant and school-funded students (LSAMP, INBRE, IRES, Doane internal funds) meet in this class.